gtap-dev/php/README.md

 ~~~

 When wishing to declare strict types in files containing markup outside PHP
-opening and closing tags, the declaration MUST be on the first line of the file
+opening and closing tags, the declaration must be on the first line of the file
 and include an opening PHP tag, the strict types declaration and closing tag.

 For example: